 - Get your kids to make a card or write an old-fashioned letter and post it in the mail.
 Everyone loves to receive mail in the post.
 You could fill it with little treasures from them.
-Things like a picture, some glitter or confetti, or even dried flower petals.
+Things like a picture, some glitter, confetti, or even dried flower petals.

 - Organise a group conference call or chat with other family or friends who are far away.
 You can do this using a number of different online meeting services that are available at the moment.
 My youngest sister turned 30 last week and her friends organised a surprise group chat.
 It was lots of fun.

-- Sending flowers by ordering online – Moonpig has a great selection of gorgeous flowers and plants to choose from.
+- Sending flowers or gifts by ordering online – Moonpig has a great selection of gorgeous flowers and plants to choose from.
 And why not send something personal and sentimental to them such as a silver locket with a special photo or message inside.